 Ensure the working area is well-ventilated.
 Leather laser engraving produces smoke that may be harmful if inhaled.
 EM-Smart Dual has special deisgned dust extraction system to expel smoke from the work area.

 Before engraving the final leather product, always perform a test engraving on a piece of scrap leather of the same type and thickness.
-Use initial parameter settings and adjust based on the test engraving results.
-Pay attention to the engraving depth, clarity, and color.
 Once satisfied with the test results, record the optimal parameter settings for the actual project.

 -